api3dao/old-api3-docs/docs/airnode/next/grp-providers/guides/build-an-airnode/configuring-airnode.md

 At the end of each of Airnode's runs (every minute), Airnode can make an HTTP POST request to a specified URL.
 This is both to signal that the Airnode is alive and working (useful especially right after the deployment) and also to send some metrics from its run.
 Turn on the heartbeat functionality by setting all fields in the config.json section nodeSettings.heartbeat.
 See the [heartbeat](heartbeat.md) doc for more info.

->- enabled: Enable/disable Airnode's heartbeat
+- enabled: Enable/disable Airnode's heartbeat
->- url: The URL to make the heartbeat request to
+- url: The URL to make the heartbeat request to
->- apiKey: The API key to authenticate against the heartbeat URL
+- apiKey: The API key to authenticate against the heartbeat URL
->- id: The Airnode heartbeat ID for accounting purposes
+- id: The Airnode heartbeat ID for accounting purposes

+#### HTTP Gateway

+The gateway allows the testing of defined endpoints without accessing the blockchain.

+- enabled: Enable/disable Airnode's Access to the HTTP gateway
+- apiKey: A user defined apiKey that is passed to the Airnode's gateway base URL

 #### logFormat

 Set one of two possible log formats.

->- json
+- json
->- plain
+- plain

 #### logLevel

 Set one of four possible log levels.

->- DEBUG
+- DEBUG
->- INFO
+- INFO
->- WARN
+- WARN
->- ERROR
+- ERROR

 ### environment